AidanNovo/FantasyPhysicsRedux/design.md

    1. Activate all tokens (top to bottom, left to right)
    2. Activate current card

+## Token Refactor Structure
+cards.py - hold card (and token) definitions

+main.py - gui stuff

+Each place cards can go is a card_holder object Function to add a new card to a card_holder
+Function to move them between card_holders
+When activating cards, you go down the row in the order of card_holder activation

 ### Specific card ideas:
 - Nuclear reactor : Increases neutrino flux, supplies power
   - Power is a resource that can be used by active particle sources